tsalik/kostas-tsalikis.com/content/posts/a_confusing_build_failure.md

 * Do not overuse mock test doubles.
 * Check the quality of tests in code reviews as well.
 * Validate that the build between Android Studio and CI servers is invoked through the same commands.
-* Investigate thoroughly build failures and try to have them fix as soon as possible, before merging.
+* Investigate thoroughly build failures and try to have them fixed as soon as possible, before merging.

 ## A wild failing build appears